What does viscoelastic mean

 Blink Tears Lubricating Eye Drops: These drops contain a natural tear ingredient that can help alleviate discomfort and dryness after cataract surgery.
 They are also preservative-free, which can be beneficial for those with sensitive eyes.

-TheraTears Lubricant Eye Drops: This artificial tear solution is designed to mimic natural tears and can help soothe and relieve dry, irritated eyes.
-It is preservative-free and can be used multiple times a day.
+TheraTears Lubricant Eye Drops mimic natural tears and soothe and relieve dry, irritated eyes.
+It contains no preservatives and users can apply it multiple times a day.

 It is essential to follow your doctor’s instructions and use artificial tears as directed.
 If you experience any unusual symptoms or discomfort, contact your doctor immediately.